14 Things You Didn’t Know About Prince George

 He’s started wearing long pants

 Royal watchers know that following tradition, Prince George had always appeared in public in shorts, even in winter; here’s the real reason why.
 But the youngster is growing up and has begun breaking this protocol.
-His first public appearance in long pants was last year at Prince Harry and Meghan Markle’s wedding.
-Last December’s Christmas card also featured the young prince in laid-back jeans, described by one British newspaper as a “royal shock.”
+His first public appearance in long pants was in 2018 at Prince Harry and Meghan Markle’s wedding.
+December 2018’s Christmas card also featured the young prince in laid-back jeans, described by one British newspaper as a “royal shock.”

 His sister wears his hand-me-downs

 Like any good big brother, Prince George has passed on his clothes to his little sister, Princess Charlotte.
-In that same most recent Christmas card, Princess Charlotte is wearing a sweater Prince George wore in a 2016 photo with his great-grandmother Queen Elizabeth II.
-Princess Charlotte also wore the same hand-me-down sweater in a photo with their newest sibling, Prince Louis, following his birth last year.
-And this spring, Princess Charlotte was spotted wearing the exact same sneakers Prince George wore the year before, both without socks, no less—although whether she inherited his stinky shoes or is simply wearing a new pair of the same style has not been revealed.
+In the family’s 2018 Christmas card, Princess Charlotte is wearing a sweater Prince George wore in a 2016 photo with his great-grandmother Queen Elizabeth II.
+Princess Charlotte also wore the same hand-me-down sweater in a photo with their newest sibling, Prince Louis, following his birth.
+And in the spring of 2019, Princess Charlotte was spotted wearing the exact same sneakers Prince George wore the year before, both without socks, no less—although whether she inherited his stinky shoes or is simply wearing a new pair of the same style has not been revealed.

 Here are more surprising frugal habits of the royal family.